- Home Page

 Toilet Replacement

-Making a Toilet Replacement Project Successful
+Making a Low-Flow Toilet Replacement Successful

 Factors to Consider

-When installing new ULF fixtures, here are a few factors to consider:- Ask about guarantees and returns, especially for future leak problems.
+When installing new fixtures, here are a few factors to consider:

 - Ask for references from the building manager, plumbers, or other users who have installed newer toilet models.